Apple Shapes Match for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-One of the things preschoolers need to learn is to recognize and name the shapes.
-To accomplish this task, you need to provide them with many hands-on activities.
+One of the things preschoolers need to learn is to recognize and name shapes.
+You need to provide them with many hands-on activities to accomplish this task.
+Since apples are harvested during the Fall, I created this FREE Apple Shapes Match activity that is pretty and fun and will help your preschoolers practice their shapes.

 Apple Shapes Match Activity